-Carol Walnum offers professional counseling services to adults and young adults (starting at age 25) who wish to address inner and outer life issues.
-Inner issues oftentimes cause people to suffer and to feel dispirited.
-Carol works with individuals coping with outer issues, such as loss or sudden changes in life, such as change in one’s work or location.
+Carol Walnum offers professional counseling services to adults and young adults (starting at age 25) who wish to address inner and outer life issues, often causing people to suffer and to feel dispirited.
+Carol works with individuals coping with outer issues as well, such as loss or sudden changes in life, such as change in one’s work or location.
 Her practice is diversity friendly.

 Carol prefers to work with people longer-term in the following areas:

 - Historic and current relationship problems in marriage, partnership, family, and work; enmeshment

 - Trauma exploration and support